hannahlu/comp110-journal/README.md

 <h3>Entry 3: A Fast Procedure for Computing the Distance Between Complex Objects in Three-Dimensional Space.</h3>

-<h3>Letters to the editor: go to statements considered harmful.</h3>
+<h3>Entry 4: Letters to the editor: go to statements considered harmful.</h3>

 Reference List: